Splend1d/FRAIG/README.md

 ### Implementation of optimization commands
 Example circuit aag and svg files can be found at /demo
 The color of an gate in the visualized circuit corresponds to the different types of gates.
-Yellow denotes CONST0 gate, red denotes PI gates(primary input), gray trapezoid denotes AND gates, aqua denotes PO gates(primary output), and green denotes UNDEF gates(undefined).
+Yellow denotes CONST0 gate, red denotes PI gates(primary input), black trapezoid denotes AND gates, aqua denotes PO gates(primary output), and green denotes UNDEF gates(undefined).
 The circle attach to a gate indicates that the signal is reversed on this connection.

 ### CIRSWeep
 #### Description :